onurtuncay/Credit-Score-Classification/README.md

 > 📌 Note: F1-Score is especially emphasized because it provides a better reflection of real-world performance in credit risk modeling, where false positives and negatives have different costs.

+## 📈 Key Results

+This project evaluated multiple machine learning models for credit score classification, using **F1-score** as the primary metric.
+Below are the main findings:

+- **Best Performing Model:**
+  Random Forest achieved the highest average F1-score of **0.790**, outperforming CatBoost (0.749) and LightGBM (0.731) with default parameters.

+- **Feature Selection Impact:**
+  Models performed better using the full feature set compared to manually selected subsets, highlighting the value of comprehensive features in credit scoring tasks.

+- **Top Features (by importance):**
+  - `Outstanding_Debt`
+  - `Interest_Rate`
+  - `Credit_Mix`
+  - `Delay_from_due_date`
+  - `Credit_History_Age`

+- **Class-wise Behavior:**
+  The model was especially strong at predicting the "Standard" class but showed some overlap between "Poor" and "Standard"/"Good" classifications.

+These findings demonstrate that with robust preprocessing, targeted optimization, high performance can be achieved in credit score prediction.
+Still the dataset was consist of large amount of problematic values so data preprocessing step took lots of time.
+This indicates the importance of data quality.

 ## 📄 Report Access